Interactive-Science-Lab/science-frontend/README.md

       -- Classes & things that control layout
     / -- DefaultComponent
-      -- The main layout (form & all) for a component

-/ -- LayoutStructure (Page Components)
+      -- The main layout (form & all) for a component / -- Structure (Page Components)
       -- Have things like body, footer, layout, and general site structure

 / -- Stylesheets